ahmetG23/Simon-Game/README.md

-My tiny simon game created with HTML, CSS, and JavaScript
+My tiny simon game created with HTML, CSS, and JavaScript (with the library jQuery)